revk/NOTSCO/ProposedChanges.md

 ### 3.2.1.1.1

-Make the specification actually reference the RFC (6749) and explain the options for using `Authorization header`, and for `client_id`/`client_secret` as per §2.3.1 of that RFC.
+Make the specification actually reference the RFC (6749) and explain the options for using `Authorization` header, and for `client_id`/`client_secret` as per §2.3.1 of that RFC.
 It needs to say which TOTSCO use to authenticate with the CP (which I believe is `Authorization` header).
-At present it only mentions using `Authorization header`.
+At present it only mentions using `Authorization` header.

 ### JSON